A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

-We can see the robustness of the estimated parameter values by comparing parameter estimates using two different methods, MCMC and optimization.
-The results are shown in Figure \ref{fig1}; the left and right columns show parameter estimates using optimization and MCMC, respectively.
-The point estimates as well as the corresponding UQ intervals for basal glucose value, $G_b$, and amplitude of oscillations, $\sigma$, obtained with optimization and MCMC are very close to each other.
-Some parameters have more variation between methods; specifically, the rate of decay to the basal glucose rate, $\gamma$, and the meal function nutrition absorption parameters $a$ and $b$ do show variation between the results obtained with optimization and MCMC methods.
+We can see the robustness of the estimated parameter values by comparing parameter estimates using two different methods, optimization and MCMC.
+The results are shown in Fig~\ref{fig3}; the upper and lower panels show parameter estimates using optimization and MCMC, respectively.
+The point estimates as well as the corresponding UQ intervals for $G_b$ and $\sigma$ obtained with optimization and MCMC are very close to each other in most cases.
+Some parameters have more variation between methods; specifically, $\gamma$, $a$, and $b$ do show variation between the results obtained with optimization and MCMC methods.
 This variation does not seem to have substantial effect on the model's ability to represent patient dynamics.
 The overall result is a model whose ability to represent the data is relatively insensitive to parameter estimation techniques.